 Most of the rare seabirds of the world live in tropical climates where the resource agencies of third world countries have very limited funding for managing seabirds and are unlikely to send their biologists outside of the country for training programs that could offer models and techniques for helping rare birds.

-The Josephine D. Herz Seabird Fellowship Fund will provide travel, living expenses and stipend for resource managers to attend Audubon's Seabird Management Internship at the Society's Maine Coastal Island Sanctuaries during the period June 1 to mid-August.
+The Josephine D. Herz Seabird Fellowship Fund will provide travel and living expenses for resource managers to attend Audubon's Seabird Management Internship at the Society's Maine Coastal Island Sanctuaries during the period of late May to mid-August.

 SRP's training program is a 10-week field practicum for college students and professionals interested in learning applied seabird management techniques.
 The program builds on knowledge from several theoretical disciplines, principally evolutionary biology, taxonomy, genetics, oceanography, marine biology and marine ornithology.
 The program combines theory with practical experience from applied disciplines such as wildlife management and aviculture to develop proactive techniques for managing rare and endangered seabirds.

-Recipients of the Josephine D. Herz Fellowship will begin their internship at Audubon's Hog Island Environmental Education Center (Bremen, Maine USA ) on June 1 where they will take part in an intensive four-day orientation program with approximately twenty-summer interns actively managing seabird nesting islands throughout the Gulf of Maine.
+Recipients of the Josephine D. Herz Fellowship will begin their internship at Audubon's Hog Island Environmental Education Center (Bremen, Maine USA ) in late May where they will take part in an intensive two-day orientation program with approximately twenty summer interns actively managing seabird nesting islands throughout the Gulf of Maine.
 Instructors for the training program include biologists from Audubon's SRP and U.S. Fish and Wildlife Service as well as faculty from cooperating universities including the University of Maine and University of New Brunswick.
 The training program focuses on the following topics:

 After orientation training, the fellowship recipient will begin the field practicum part of the program.
 This will take place on Audubon's system of managed seabird nesting islands.
 There are seven field stations located on islands along the Maine coast.
-Some islands such as Eastern Egg Rock have been managed for 30 years, while the most recent project on Outer Green Island is in its second year of management.
+Some islands such as Eastern Egg Rock have been managed for over 30 years, while the most recent project on Outer Green Island was started in 2002.
 The islands range in size from 2 ha Jenny Island to 50 ha Seal Island National Wildlife Refuge.
 The islands are largely treeless and remote, some located as much as 30 km offshore.
 See the map of research islands for detailed descriptions of the research stations, field projects conducted at each island and lists of species nesting on the islands.

 The Herz Fellows will join an island team comprised of 2-4 other interns where they will receive supervision and additional training from a resident Island Supervisor as well as on-site training and supervision from SRP's Director, Dr. Stephen W. Kress.
 Recipients will visit 4-5 islands over the course of the summer and participate in various restoration programs - some just starting and others that are 30-year success stories.
-Where interest is exists, fellows may also participate in the educational programs of the SRP with Education Coordinator Peter Salmansohn.
+Where interest exists, fellows may also participate in the educational programs of the SRP with Education Coordinator Peter Salmansohn, and Susan Schubel, Outreach Educator.

 Applicants should hold the position of biologist or similar on the staff of a conservation agency, academic or research institution or non-governmental organization concerned with seabird conservation.
 Applicants with a specific conservation project concerning a rare or endangered seabird are especially encouraged to apply.
 Applicants should complete the Application, and submit it along with a current resume and three letters of reference.